psellars-fraedom/base-boxes/README.md

 For more detailed information see the full documentation....

-#### Using Powershell

-TODO: Add this information

-#### Using Git Bash/Posh Git

-TODO: Add this information

-### Install Software Dependencies
+### Ensure You Have Installed All The Software Dependencies
-The quickest way to install the dependencies is to run the [init.bat](init.bat) script.
+The quickest way to install all the dependencies is to run the [init.bat](init.bat) script.
 This will use [Chocolatey](https://chocolatey.org/) to install the Software Dependencies.
 It will install the following versions of the Software Dependencies at this time using Chocolatey.

 * [Packer](https://www.packer.io/)  (0.8.6)
 * [VirtualBox](https://www.virtualbox.org/) (5.0.10 r104061)